fanbu1995/fanbu1995.github.io/_posts/2023-04-28-Observational-healthcare-research-and-OHDSI.md

 A very impactful application of real-world evidence is post-market safety surveillance on approved drugs, vaccines, or medical devices.
 Safety surveillance relies on real-world health data to monitor adverse events associated with exposure to drugs or biologics products, as rare and potentially severe often times remain undetected in clinical trials due to limited samples sizes.
-Examples include the [Vaccine Safety Datalink (VSD)](https://www.cdc.gov/vaccinesafety/ensuringsafety/monitoring/vsd/index.html) by the US CDC , and [safety surveillance programs by CBER and CDER centers](https://www.fda.gov/files/drugs/published/Drug-and-Biologics-Safety-Surveillance-Best-Practice-Statement-Center-for-Drug-Evaluation-and-Research-%28CDER%29-Center-for-Biologics-Evaluation-and-Research-%28CBER%29-US-Food-and-Drug-Administration.pdf) of US FDA.
+Examples include the [Vaccine Safety Datalink (VSD)](https://www.cdc.gov/vaccinesafety/ensuringsafety/monitoring/vsd/index.html) by the US CDC, and [safety surveillance programs by CBER and CDER centers](https://www.fda.gov/files/drugs/published/Drug-and-Biologics-Safety-Surveillance-Best-Practice-Statement-Center-for-Drug-Evaluation-and-Research-%28CDER%29-Center-for-Biologics-Evaluation-and-Research-%28CBER%29-US-Food-and-Drug-Administration.pdf) of US FDA.
-During the recent COVID-19 vaccination program, for instance, [a myriad of safety surveillance studies](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html) reported several adverse events as rare severe reactions after COVID-19 vaccination, including including anaphylaxis, thrombosis with thrombocytopenia syndrome (TTS), and Guillain-Barré syndrome (GBS).
+During the recent COVID-19 vaccination program, for instance, [a myriad of safety surveillance studies](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html) reported several adverse events as rare severe reactions after COVID-19 vaccination, including anaphylaxis, thrombosis with thrombocytopenia syndrome (TTS), and Guillain-Barré syndrome (GBS).

-Despite the success and great potential of leveraging real-world evidence, observational health data are not collected for the purpose of effectiveness or safety study, and unlike data obtained in randomized clinical trials, observational data exhibit unmeasured or residual confounding and systematic errors that can bias analyses.
+Despite the success and great potential of leveraging real-world evidence, observational health data are not collected for the purpose of effectiveness or safety studies, and unlike data obtained in randomized clinical trials, observational data exhibit unmeasured or residual confounding and systematic errors that can bias analyses.
-Moreover, due to differences across healthcare systems, observational databases oftentimes use very different formats and structures, as well as different vocabulary of diagnosis codes and differential inclusion of subject-level information.
+Moreover, due to differences across healthcare systems, observational databases use very different formats and structures, as well as different vocabulary of diagnosis codes and differential inclusion of subject-level information.
 These practical issues present considerable challenges to reproducible, reliable and open use of real-world evidence in observational health data.

 ## OHDSI: Observational Health Data Sciences and Informatics